Here I’m presenting my unbiased SiteGround web hosting review.

-SiteGround is one of the independent web hosting providers (i.e., not a brand owned by the big corporate holding companies like Endurance International Group, etc.) founded back in 2004.
+SiteGround is one of the independent web hosting providers founded back in 2004.
+I.e., not a brand owned by the big corporate holding companies like Endurance International Group.

 I recently had a couple of clients asking me about the hosting service suitable for them.
 I recommended them to sign up for SiteGround as I have really impressed with the quality of their service and customer support as a premium web host.

-Though I’m affiliate publisher for SiteGround, this entire review is completely unbiased and backed up with real experience and research.
+Although I’m an affiliate publisher for SiteGround, this entire review is completely unbiased and backed up with real experience and research.

 Or, at least you read different reviews online from the influencers or real users of that particular product.